michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 ### Definition
 - n: a small and inadequate amount
 ### Family
+- scarcity: scarcities+
-scarcity: scarcities+;scarce: scarcely, scarceness, scarcer, scarcest, scarcity
+- scarce: scarcely, scarceness, scarcer, scarcest, scarcity
 ### Examples
 - The recent scarcity of tech offerings is likely to work in Snap’s favor.
 - In addition, there was no explosion upon impact, pointing to a scarcity of fuel.